reconquest/tests.sh/README.md

 ## tests:cp()

-Recursively copy specified file or directory from the testcases dir to the temporary test directory.
+Copy specified file or directory from the testcases dir to the temporary test directory.

 ### Arguments